looker-open-source/data-block-covid19-config/README.md

 • [covid_combined](/projects/covid/files/covid_block/covid_combined.view.lkml) Combines the JHU and NYT datasets, and houses core calculations at the State level (internationally) and the county level (US Only)
 • [covid_combined_pdts](/projects/covid/files/covid_block/covid_combined_pdts.view.lkml) Stores PDTs built off of covid_combined for calculations looking back in time or comparing aginst other geographies
 • [italy_province](/projects/covid/files/covid_block/italy_province.view.lkml) and [italy_region](/projects/covid/files/covid_block/italy_regions.view.lkml) Calculates COVID19 metrics based on the data provided by Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civil
+• [mobility](/projects/data-block-covid19/files/covid_block/mobility.view.lkml) compares communities' mobility (as measured via anonymized cell phone location data) visiting different types of locations.
+Data is compared to baseline values computed as the median in the 5‑week period Jan 3 – Feb 6, 2020 by day of the week.
+Data is updated regularly, but not daily.
+For more information, we strongly encourage you to read [the full documentation](https://www.google.com/covid19/mobility/).

 ##### *Views that pull data from datasets we've made available in BigQuery - the ETL for these has not been fully tested, and data should be treated with somewhat less certainty:*